pkelaita/l2m2/docs/usage_guide.md

 ## Other Capabilities: Extra Parameters

-You can pass in extra parameters to the provider's API (For example, [reasoning_effort](https://platform.openai.com/docs/api-reference/chat/create#chat-create-reasoning_effort) on OpenAI's o1 series) by passing in the `extra_params` parameter to `call`.
+You can pass in extra parameters to the provider's API (For example, [reasoning_effort](https://platform.openai.com/docs/api-reference/chat/create#chat-create-reasoning_effort) on OpenAI's o1 series, or [thinking](https://docs.anthropic.com/en/docs/build-with-claude/extended-thinking) on Anthropic's claude 3.7+) by passing in the `extra_params` parameter to `call`.
 These parameters are passed in as a dictionary of key-value pairs, where the values are of type `str`, `int`, or `float`.
 Using `extra_params` does not guarantee correctness or well-defined behavior, and you should refer to the provider's documentation for correct usage.

 ```python
 response = client.call(